eranzaksh/GitOps_Project/README.md

 # CICD pipeline Project for Bank Leumi

 Designed to dynamically create and manage Kubernetes resources using Terraform and GitOps principles.
-This project ensures efficient CI/CD pipelines, monitoring, accessing web app with HTTPS protocol and ingress management.
+This project ensures efficient CI/CD pipelines, monitoring, accessing web app with HTTPS protocol and ingress management for better security.
-This project also contains answers to written questions in folders "questions"
+This project also contains answers to written questions in folders named "questions"
 ---

 ## Features